predrag-codetribe/vite-app/README.md

 #### `npm run build`

-Build the app for production.
+Build the dist/ folder for the client and server app for production.

 #### `npm start`

-Build the app for production and start the server.
+Start the build production server.

 #### `npm run test`